 Zero Motorcycles SR/F

 With their instantaneous torque and lack of a clutch or gears, electric motorcycles are practically tailor-made for city riding.
 (Also, unlike internal-combustion machines, they get better mileage around town than on the highway.)
-Zero’s SR/F — one of our most notable vehicles to go on sale last year — goes 161 miles on a charge in the city (or 200, with the optional Power Tank) and recharges in as little as an hour, yet still rips off a 0-60 mph run of well under three seconds.
+Zero’s SR/F — one of our most notable vehicles to go on sale in 2019 — goes 161 miles on a charge in the city (or 200, with the optional Power Tank) and recharges in as little as an hour, yet still rips off a 0-60 mph run of well under three seconds.
 It’ll top out at 124 mph, too…should you find a city street that allows it.

 Hope you like matte blue, because that’s the only color Honda’s delightful little bike that lands between a naked standard and a sportbike comes in for 2020.
 (We do, for what it’s worth.)
 But if not, a can of Krylon is all that’ll be between you and one of the most delightful city motorcycles out there.
 Its compact size means even its small motor provides plenty of pep for around-town riding, while features like ABS and a 31.5-inch riding position make it friendlier for around-riding.
 Plus: it’s cheap, and it’s a Honda, so you know it’s built well.